canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 The :file:`debian/control` file contains the information that the :term:`package manager <Package Manager>` (such as :term:`APT`) uses, build-time dependencies, maintainer information, and much more.
+The file consists of one or more stanzas of fields, with each stanza separated by empty lines.
+The fields consist of key-value pairs separated by a colon ":"; conventionally, a single space follows the colon.

 For the Ubuntu ``hello`` package, the :file:`debian/control` file looks something like this: